Total $\mathbb{A}$-variation flows: Duality pairings for and Green's formula

 \section{Duality pairings for $\BVA$ and Green's formula}

 In general, the product of $\mathbb{A}u$ and an $L^\infty$-function $z$ is not defined, as $z$ is not well-defined on the singular parts of $\mathbb{A}u$, however, if $z$ has a divergence, we will be able to make sense of this by partial integration.
-In the full gradient case, this construction is due to Anzelotti and for $\mathbb{A}=\sym$ it was introduced in \cite{KohnTemam}.
-The calculations here are largely the same as for the full gradient case.
+In the full gradient case, this construction is due to Anzelotti \cite{Anzellotti1983PairingsBM} and for $\mathbb{A}=\sym$ it was introduced in \cite{KohnTemam}.